gstanden/orabuntu-lxc/README.md

 ```
 "5"
 ```
 is the number of cloned containers of that release of OEL to be created from the fully oracle-ready configured seed container.
+In this example 5 containers are specified.

+* *NOTE: on the first run of orabuntu-lxc, due to a bug, you get n+1 containers, so set the value to "4" if you actually want "5" containers created.
+This bug will be fixed shortly.*

 ```
 "orabuntu-lxc\\.com"